cowboyai/cim-start/doc/techstack.md

 Following rigid instructions usually is, so is learn your own path.
 While we use mostly Rust, any language can be used.

-A guided approach with absolutely clears separation of concerns and a ubiquitous language are our destination.
+A guided approach with absolutely clear separation of concerns and a ubiquitous language are our destination.

 # [git](https://git-scm.com)
 git is our starting point for a reason.
 A git repository is simply a portable collection of files that have the ability to track their changes. git accomplishes this with a Content Identifier for each commit that we use reactively to perform actions based on committed changes.